salilab/saliweb/doc/frontend.rst

 .. literalinclude:: ../examples/frontend-new.pm
    :language: perl

-The 'new' method sets the name of the service ('ModFoo' in this case) and the name of the configuration file (@CONFIGFILE@ is filled in automatically by the build system).
+The 'new' method simply creates a new Perl object and passes it configuration information (@CONFIG@ is filled in automatically by the build system).

 Web page layout
 ===============